 Paul Barret Jr. Library

-Palmer Hall - Academic Building
+Southwestern Hall - Academic Building

-Palmer Hall was the first academic building erected on the Rhodes College campus after it moved to Memphis in 1925.
+Southwestern Hall was the first academic building erected on the Rhodes College campus after it moved to Memphis in 1925.
 The building is home to classrooms, administrative offices, and the Hardie Auditorium, as well as the traditional Rhodes seal and the Hall of Fame.

 Rhodes has two dining facilities on campus: The Catherine Burrow Refectory (“The Rat”) and The Lynx Lair.
 The Refectory is a cafeteria-style dining hall with a bakery, brick pizza oven, a cook-to-order food station, and a fireside lounge.
 It’s open for breakfast, lunch, and dinner.
 We also have the Lynx Lair, located in the Bryan Campus Life Center.
 The pub-style casual dining venue offers deli items, quesadillas, salads, and more.
 The pub serves draft beer (proof of age required) in the afternoons and evenings.